caio-davi/mapPopulation/README.md

 - [SEDAC](https://sedac.ciesin.columbia.edu/) - NASA Socioeconomic Data and Applications Center

 ## Copyright
-Copyright (c) Caio Davi
+Copyright&copy; Caio Davi

 Distributed under the MIT License (MIT).

-> Notice: SEDAC asks for cite them when their data is used.
+> Notice: If you want to use this app, please keep in mind SEDAC asks for cite them when their data is used.
 Please take a look [here](https://sedac.ciesin.columbia.edu/citations) for more information.
 This is the recommended citation:
 > <br>_Center for International Earth Science Information Network - CIESIN - Columbia University.
 2018.
 Gridded Population of the World, Version 4 (GPWv4): Population Count, Revision 11.
 Palisades, NY: NASA Socioeconomic Data and Applications Center (SEDAC). https://doi.org/10.7927/H4JW8BX5.
 Accessed DAY MONTH YEAR._